InHouse-Banana/DataScientistChallenge/README.md

 - [ x ] Let us know what improvements can be made if we have more time and resources

-1. From the first model training I can suggest he following.
+1. From the first model training I can suggest the following.

 	Dataset and feature improvements: